 Rhino River Camp: Our full report

-There are five, stylishly minimalist tented rooms , including the family room, which is made up of two tents and two bathrooms under one roof.
-All are set on wooden platforms, and accessed by forest paths and stretches of wooden decking walkway.
-The rooms have wooden frames and cream-and-caramel-coloured canvas sidewalls and roofs, with exceptionally large mosquito-screen ‘windows’ giving you very close engagement with the surrounding tropical forest.
-Inside, they are furnished with nicely made beds, small writing tables and chairs, while out on the deck/verandas, folding wooden chairs and small, folding tables.
+There are five, stylishly minimalist tented rooms , (with plans to add another three in time), all of which are set on wooden platforms, and accessed by forest paths and stretches of wooden decking walkway, right on the river’s edge.
+Each is slightly different, but all rooms have wooden frames and cream-and-caramel-coloured canvas sidewalls and roofs, with exceptionally large mosquito-screen 'windows' giving you very close engagement with the surrounding tropical forest.
+Inside, they are furnished with nicely made beds, small writing tables and chairs, while out on the deck/verandas, folding wooden chairs and small, folding tables make a lovely spot to sit and watch the river below.
+There is one honeymoon (or family tent), which has an outside bath on decking overlooking the river, with a separate tent, which can either be a second bedroom or a seating area.
+There is also a second family tent, which is made up of two tents (one of which is smaller than the other) joined by one wooden decking.
+All of the rooms are names after famous writers who loved Africa, and you’ll find plenty of their great story and photo books in the rooms and main areas.

 The bathrooms are well thought out, with flush loos, bidets, unscreened showers, washbasins of beaten steel and designer toiletries.